Sara Eatherton-Goff

 But, how do we even socialize anymore?

-I've found great peace amongst chaos with a rigid routine that the idea of making more time for a social life again feels impossible.
+I've found such peace amongst the chaos with my rigid routine that the idea of making more time for a social life again feels impossible.
 Dangerous, even.

 I’m doing so well without people.

-Being Autistic, I dig in deep with routines, and maybe even self-isolation.
+Being Autistic, I tend to dig in deep with routines, and maybe that's also why I've found solace in the self-isolation.
+My kids have, too.

 But I miss time to myself, away from the family.
 I miss friends.